sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 Fig 7.
 Bi-directional Level Shifter "VDDH2VDDL" Simulation Input And Output Waveforms
 </p>

-The bi-directional level shifter circuit simulation performed and the fig 7. shows the input & output of "VDDH2VDDL" waveform obtained after proper sizing of the devices accoding to the available models in CMOS 28nm PDK.
+The bi-directional level shifter circuit simulation performed and the fig 7. shows the input & output of "VDDH2VDDL" waveform obtained 600mv level down shift after proper sizing of the devices accoding to the available models in CMOS 28nm PDK.

 ### Results And Performance Comparison